A feature film by Dorka Vermes

 To achieve this we are further developing the script through improvisation.
 Dialogue and situations will be shaped around the actresses and by their performances — the only way to preserve the authenticity, honesty and originality of the story.

-Although I've never explored semi-autobiographical storytelling before, I do so here because I believe this is not only a compelling love story but also a reflection on a broader societal phenomenon.
-Even though the film focuses on the intimate close-up of a relationship between Juli and Noá, it also lets us sense the pulse of Viktor Orbán's society in the background — the two women live under very different circumstances, but are both equally exposed and vulnerable to the system that surrounds them, because it already lives within them.
+Although I focus on the intimate close-up of a relationship, the film also lets us sense the pulse of Viktor Orbán’s society in the background — the two women live under very different circumstances, but are both equally exposed to a system that already lives within them.

 To mark the film’s tone, the weight of the Eastern European legacy is contrasted with a Hrabalian absurdity, easing the monochrome gloom the political backdrop might otherwise create.